maryi/CSCW-Project/Project report/ReportDocument.md

-*Scale*: similar to the original version, represents an approximate number of people involved in the collaborative work and that should have access to the common artifacts through computer-based tools.
+*Scale*: similar to the original version, represents an approximate number of people involved in the collaborative work that should have access to the common artifacts through computer-based tools.
 The possible values selected represent the most popular accommodations: 2, less or equal to 5, less or equal to 10, and more than 10 participants.

 *Physical Distribution*: this descriptor provides information about the location of participants, thus the possible values are distributed or collocated.